The Hanny Exiner Memorial Foundation

 Ron Exiner, retired, former local government manager

-Jane Guthrie, DMT and physiotherapist, Royal Freemason's Homes Victoria, and private practice
+Jane Guthrie, DMT and physiotherapist, retains a small private practice

 Bouthaina Mayall, teacher and dance movement therapist